 Bemidji woman sentenced to 20 years in prison for murder, assault in Red Lake Nation

 Apr.
-19—BEMIDJI, Minn. — A Bemidji woman has been sentenced to 240 months in prison for her role in a murder and an assault that took place in August 2019 in the Red Lake Nation.
+19—BEMIDJI — A Bemidji woman has been sentenced to 240 months in prison for her role in a murder and an assault that took place in August 2019 in the Red Lake Nation.

 According to court documents, shortly before 1 a.m. on Aug.
 12, 2019, Alexia Gah Gi Gay Mary Cutbank, 21, of Bemidji; Mia Faye Sumner, 21, of Duluth; and Daniel Charles Barrett, 31, of Redby, entered the garage of a Red Lake residence where Daniel Alan Johnson was known to reside.